raganwald/raganwald.github.com/_posts/2015-12-28-mixins-subclass-factories-and-method-advice.md

   //=> <span style="color: #FFFF00;">Finish blog post</span>
 {% endhighlight %}

-The key snippet is `let ColouredTodo = Coloured(class extends Todo {});`, it turns a mixin into a subclass that can be extended and overridden.
+The key snippet is `let ColouredTodo = Coloured(class extends Todo {});`, it turns behaviour into a subclass that can be extended and overridden.
 We can turn this pattern into a function:

 {%highlight javascript %}
 let subclassFactory = (behaviour) => {